yackoa/flask_sandbox/README.md

-# Quick intro to FLask
+# Quick intro to Flask
 Fancy a quick intro to flask?
 Read on...

 **Note** : You would need to know some basic python and a basic idea of what a webservice means